asciinema/asciinema.github.io/docs/manual/server/streaming.md

 ### ALiS v1

-ALiS (Asciinema Live Stream) is the primary binary protocol supporting all session event types, while being light-weight on the wire.
+ALiS (Asciinema Live Stream) is the primary binary protocol supporting all session event types, while being lightweight on the wire.
 It's supported by asciinema CLI, server and player.

 Conceptually it's based on asciicast v3, but it's leaner and optimized for low